Bucking Ergonomics | Hearth.com Forums Home

 How do I attach a saw?

-Our saws are designed to be welded down to a steel structure that is able to accept several hundred pounds of load without deflecting.
-If the log clamp, infeed, log and saw are not rigid the saw will not cut correctly.
+Our saws are designed to be welded down to a steel structure that can accept several hundred pounds of load without deflecting.
+If the log clamp, infeed, log, and saw are not rigid, the saw will not cut correctly.

 How long does it take to get a saw once I order it?